BrightspaceUILabs/router/README.md

 ## Context Observing

 You can write your own components that attach to the observable context by calling `router.observeContext(callback)` with a callback that updates the components properties.
 Look at the existing mixins for examples.

+## Page.js
+Read over the page.js documentation to make sure it's behaviour doesn't conflict with your applications.
+Page uses the [History Api](https://developer.mozilla.org/en-US/docs/Web/API/History_API) which will require that the server responds to all sub paths of your applications route with the same response.

+## Page.js Extensions

+This project adds a few new functions to page js to make it easier to use with lit.

+### setSearchQuery(key, value)

+Will replace a search query with a new value and go to the new page updating any components using the Context or SearchQuery consumers.